NPTE-PTA

 Encourage slow positional changes

-Provide external support of abdominal binder or compression stockings
+Provide external support of an abdominal binder or compression stockings

 Address underlying causes